matter-labs/zksync-web-era-docs/docs/api/js/providers.md

 ::: warning Deprecated

-This method is deprecated and will be removed soon.
+This method is deprecated and will be removed in the near future.

 :::

-Returns the price USD in for a token.
+Returns the USD price for a token.
 Please note that that this is the price that is used by the zkSync team and can be a bit different from the current market price.
 On testnets, token prices can be very different from the actual market price.

 ```typescript
 async getTokenPrice(token: Address): Promise<string | null>